UEFA Nations League: What is it and how will it work?

 The Nations League is UEFA's bold new competition to decrease the amount of meaningless friendlies.
 This is how it will work.

-The inaugural 2018-19 UEFA Nations League begins this week, with matches taking place across the continent.
+The draw for the inaugural 2018-19 UEFA Nations League takes place in Lausanne on Wednesday.

 UEFA's bold new competition aims to replace a large portion of friendlies with more competitive fixtures against similarly ranked teams.